May 12, 2021

 Most of the route is on the beach, although some segments wind through state parks or public lands.
 Generous landowners provide trail easements for portions of trail on private property.
 About 10 percent of the trail is on the shoulders of U.S. 101, county roads and city streets.

 These maps, updated in summer 2020, are for informational purposes and may not reflect current ground conditions.
 The trail route may change due to safety issues, road closures or detours.
-Check Special Notices for closures and other alerts on sections of trail that pass through state parks.

 Section 1: Columbia River to Oswald West